jan-kelemen/jan-kelemen.github.io/_posts/2024-05-14-remaking-world-11-mostly.md

 ImGui_ImplVulkan_Init(&init_info);
 ```

-Where the used descriptor pool just allocates one image sampler, this is enough for ImGui in a using a standalone descriptor pool:
+Where the used descriptor pool just allocates one image sampler, this is enough for ImGui when using a dedicated descriptor pool:
 ```
 VkDescriptorPoolSize imgui_sampler_pool_size{};
 imgui_sampler_pool_size.type =